-In the Devices window of the Cisco CLI Analyzer, click the Import Devices icon ( ) and choose Import from SecureCRT from the drop-down menu.
+In the Devices window of the Cisco CLI Analyzer, click the Import Devices icon ( import from SecureCRT from the drop-down menu.
 Complete the steps for the automatic or manual import process.

 2. Click View Details to expand the window and show step-by-step instructions.